 Tinshui Yeung is an independent editor and journalist from Hong Kong, currently living and working in the UK.
-As an ICFJ Knight Innovation Fellow, Yeung is researching how information technology such as blockchain, internet archiving and encryption may help journalists around the globe, especially those under threat of authoritative rule, to operate more freely and securely.
+As an ICFJ Knight Innovation Fellow, Yeung researched how information technology such as blockchain, internet archiving and encryption may help journalists around the globe, especially those under threat of authoritative rule, to operate more freely and securely.

 An innovator in Hong Kong journalism, he helped start up several projects for the Standnews, such as the arts section, the feature section and the UK bureau.
 Together with his colleagues, Tinshui closely recorded the political turmoil in Hong Kong from the Umbrella Revolution in 2014 to the enactment of the National Security Law in 2020.